 N/B~ According to Rwandan company law, every company is initially considered public unless it states in its incorporation documents that it is private.
 Understanding these classifications is an important component of satisfying the requirements for Rwanda company registration.

-Benefits of Registering a Company in Rwanda
+Cost of Registering a Company in Rwanda

 Tips to Make Company Registration in Rwanda an Easy Process